sidju/add-ed/README.md

 - A: Append Inline.
 Appends to the same line rather that creating a new line after.
 - I: Insert Inline.
 Inserts at the start of the same line rather that creating a new line before.
 (Perfect for commenting out)
 - J: Re-Join.
 Join all the lines in the selection and then split them (following word boundaries) at the given number of columns.
 Will not handle adding // before comments or anything, but a macro could probably see you through when those come...
-- P: Toggle View.
-Toggle wether the View is printed after each editing command.

 #### Hard to implement:
 - C: Change Inline.
 Change the given line by opening it in a one-line editing buffer.
 If multiple lines enter submits current and moves to next one. '\n' in a line is substituted with newline.
 (Requires small editing buffer)